Program and courses Health, Wellbeing and Society track

 - Classes are taught in small, interactive work groups with excellent individual thesis supervision.

-- Community-building activities throughout the program, like guest lecturers, simulation, serious gaming and study trips will ensure cohesion in the programs cohort.
+- Community-building activities throughout the program, like guest lecturers, simulation, serious gaming and study trips ensure cohesion in the programs cohort.

 Create your own customized brochure with information on program content, admission requirements, career prospects, housing and immigration matters, and student life in Tilburg.